PostgresApp/PostgresApp/documentation/index.md

 You are responsible for migrating the data yourself.
 We suggest using `pg_dumpall` to export your data, and then import it using `psql`.

-Starting with Version 9.3.2.0, the default the data directory is:
+Starting with Version 9.3.2.0, the default data directory is:
 `~/Library/Application Support/Postgres/var-9.3`

 ## Command-Line Tools